 We headed out on Friday 9/30 for the Needles District of Canyonlands National Park.
 First thing Saturday morning we scored a camp site in the park at the Squaw Flats Campground, checked in with the ranger station and got our backcountry permit.
 The rest of the day was spent hiking along the Big Springs Loop from Squaw Flats.
 Sweet hike.

 The next day we launched on an eleven day back packing loop.
-Our plan was to hike down the Red Lake Trail to the Colorado River, get across the river to Spanish Bottom, cache two days of food and water there and proceed on a nine day loop thru the Maze District.
+Our plan was to hike down the Red Lake Trail to the Colorado River, get across the river to Spanish Bottom and proceed on a nine day loop thru the Maze District.
 We would end up back at Spanish Bottom, re-cross the river and hike back up Red Lake Canyon, thru the Grabens and back to the starting point at Elephant Hill in the Needles District.

-Tex’s Riverways outfits canoe trips from Moab, UT down either the Colorado or Green with pick up at Spanish Bottom and return up stream via jet boat.
-We arranged with Tex’s to meet them on a day that they would be picking up canoe trips at Spanish Bottom.
 This worked out for us but requires some extra effort.
-An easier alternative would be to get a ride down to Spanish Bottom from Tex’s and skip the hike down the Red Lake Trail.
+An easier alternative would be to get a ride down to Spanish Bottom from an outfitter in Moab and skip the hike down the Red Lake Trail.

 We started by hiking from the Needles District Elephant Hill Trail Head, down the Red Lake Trail, nine miles to the Colorado River.
 There is no water at all along the Red Lake Trail.
 Park service regulations do not allow back packers to camp within one mile of the river.
 Who knows why?
 The ranger told us there was nowhere good to camp within three miles of the river.
 So we carried eleven days of food and enough water for a dry camp and went six miles down.
 The Red Lake Trail cuts across across several narrow grassy valleys that are called the Grabens.
 Beautiful but bone dry.
-We camped in the Red Lake Graben and got started early the next morning to meet Tex’s at 10:30 as arranged.
+We camped in the Red Lake Graben and got started early the next morning.

 Once across the river we were now in the Maze District.
-We cached two days of food (animal proof canister), eight liters of water and a bit of stove fuel in the rocks near the trail that goes up to the Doll House.
 We spent the rest of a pretty full day hiking up to the Doll House and beyond.
 We camped at a beautiful spring in a canyon.

 Now we were “in the zone” and well stocked.
 We spent the next day hiking with fanny packs and did a fairly comprehensive recon of the upper canyon and several of it’s side canyons.
 5 star hiking.
 We returned to our camp of the night before.